 Whether this disorder presents in a child, adolescent, or woman, dealing with anorexia is extremely difficult for the individual and her family.
 The idea of anyone literally starving themselves up to the point of death makes no sense to friends and family.
 Sometimes it doesn’t even make sense to the anorexic individual; she just knows that she is overwhelmed with feelings of guilt and fear when she eats.

-- Traumatic or Stressful Events – Traumatic events, life changes, or stressful events can trigger the onset of anorexia.
+- Traumatic or Stressful Events: Traumatic events, life changes, or stressful events can trigger the onset of anorexia.

-- Personality Traits – A female with anorexia may have a negative view of herself.
+- Personality Traits: A female with anorexia may have a negative view of herself.
 She may hate the way she looks or feel hopeless.
 She often sets hard-to-reach goals for herself and focuses on being perfect.

-- Biology – Genes, hormones, and chemicals in the brain may be factors in whether women develop anorexia.
+- Biology: Genes, hormones, and chemicals in the brain may be factors in whether women develop anorexia.

 Recover From Anorexia Nervosa

-Becoming indecisive, feeling a heightened need for routine and predictability, and feeling heightened sensations of fullness after eating, all help create vicious circles in which the only way to avoid mental or physical discomfort in the short term is by keeping on starving, but the only way to escape these problems in the long term is to regain weight.
+Becoming indecisive, feeling a heightened need for routine and predictability, and feeling increased sensations of fullness after eating, all help to create vicious circles in which the only way to avoid mental or physical discomfort in the short term is by continuing to starve.
+But the only way to escape these problems in the long term is to regain weight.

 The two facts of key importance to the sufferer of anorexia who is aware of the bleakness of the way in which she is living but cannot resolve to change are as follows:

-Why Our Anorexia Treatment is Successful
+Why Our Anorexia Treatment Is Successful

-Along with treating the patient’s eating disorder, the team also treats co-occurring issues such as depression, anxiety, substance abuse, or trauma.
-In addition to individual and group therapy, patients engage in experiential treatments such as art therapy, body image groups, equine therapy and challenge course therapies.
+Along with treating your eating disorder, our team will also treat any co-occurring issues such as depression, anxiety, substance abuse, or trauma that you may have.
+In addition to individual and group therapy, you will engage in experiential treatments such as art therapy, body image groups, equine therapy, and challenge course therapies.

-We Are Here To Help
+We Are Here to Help